nanoporetech/medaka/README.md

  > * python-virtualenv

 A Makefile is provided to fetch, compile and install all direct dependencies into a python virtual environment.
-To setup the environment run:
+To set-up the environment run:

     git clone https://github.com/nanoporetech/medaka.git
     cd medaka